uab-dsm/uikit/build-commands.md

 yarn watch

 # Prefix to avoid conflict with existing uikit
-yarn prefix -- -p uab
+yarn prefix -- -p uas

 # Prefix to use when using test html files
 yarn prefix -- -p uk